-Honor Patriots of Concord AN AN
+Honor Patriots of Concord

-British and American veterans, in accordance with their annual custom. on Sunday last, joined in paying trib-ute to those of both sides who fell at Concord, Massachusetts, in 1775, the Christian Science Monitor relates.
+British and American veterans, in accordance with their annual custom, on Sunday last, joined in paying tribute to those of both sides who fell at Concord, Massachusetts, in 1775, the

+Christian Science Monitor relates.

-After exercises in honor of the British soldiers on the east side of british solders on the east side of the bridge, similar tribute was paid at the American Minute Men's monument across the river where Lieut.-Col. George W. Bentley, commander of the British Naval and Military Veterans association of Boston, pronounced this invocation: "With this tribute to the immortal heroes of the United States of America, we British veterans join in fervent prayer to Almighty God that the sacred ties that now bind our nations in friendship may never again be broken, but ever grow stronger in unity of purpose for the preservation seen by arrangement with the librar-lan, according to Peleg D. Harrison, in whose volume, "The Stars and Stripes and Other American Flags," the history of the banner is related.
-The ground is maroon or crimson colored satin damask emblazoned with an outsireched arm in the head of an outstretched arm, in the hand of This repwhich is an uplifted sword resentation is the color of silver, as are three circular figures that are probably intended to represent can-non balls.
-Upon a gold colored scroll are the words, "Vince aut Moriture" ("Conquer or Die").
+After exercises in honor of the British soldiers on the east side of the bridge, similar tribute was paid at the American Minute Men's monumen the river where Lieut.-Col across the river where Lieut.
+On.

+George W. Bentley, commander of the

+British Naval and Military Veterans

+association of Boston, pronounced this

+invocation: "With this tribute to the

+immortal heroes of the United States of America, we British veterans join or America, we British veterais join fervent prayer to Almighty God that the sacred ties that now bind our nations in friendship may never again be broken, but ever grow stronger in unity of purpose for the preservation

+of true liberty, humanity, law and or

-A detachment of Dechagon annute Men, a company of state guard, the Old Concord post of the G. A. R. and Spanish War Veterans and the British veterans unite in all these exercises, which include also a decorating of the r Considerations Aside, That Country's Outlay of Actual Cash Was Enormous, Other
+A detachment of Lexington Minute Men, a company of state guard, the Old Concord post of the G. A. R. and Spanish War Veterans and the British veterans unite in all these exercises monuments of the other organizations.
+At the conclusion, all joined in the singing of "My Country, "Tis of Thee" and "God Save the King."
+A number of the Twenty-sixth division veterans present in service uniforms were sons or relatives of the British vet-